ml4jarchive/gpt-3-mock-api/README.md

 # gpt-3-mock-api

-A simple prototype of a mock gpt-3 api server.
+A simple prototype of a mock gpt-3 api server,  configured to return real GPT-3 responses to a small number of selectable prompts.

 I don't currently have access to the gpt3 API, however I was interested in exploring the request/response structure and wanted to run gpt3-experiments, so I thought this mock api server may be useful.